Gastrointestinal Motility and Physiology

-Read more about the conditions we address at the Gastrointestinal Motility and Physiology Center below.
+Read more about the conditions we address below.

-The GI Motility and Physiology Center works with people who experience difficulty swallowing (called dysphasia), angina-like pain (discomfort in the chest) and persistent heartburn.
+The GI motility and physiology team works with people who experience difficulty swallowing (called dysphasia), angina-like pain (discomfort in the chest) and persistent heartburn.
 These symptoms are frequently experienced by people with esophageal motility disorders, such as:

 - Barrett’s esophagus